FranxYao/Gumbel-CRF/readme.md

 Parameters explained:
 * `gpu_id`: change it to any index.
 I was using a 8-gpu so the range is 0-7
 * `latent_vocab_size`: number of latent states.
 In Sam's and Lisa's paper they all use 50 but I find 20 suffice.
 Maybe bacause I have anonymized the entity.
 * `z_beta`: beta parameter to controll entropy regularization. **The convergence of the latent is quite sensitive to this parameter**.
 If two low then constant posterior (always single state), if too high then uniform posterior.
 All the two are collapsed cases.
 I did not use any annealing since I always find posterior collapse can be addressed by a carefully tuned beta.
+See [beta-VAE](https://openreview.net/forum?id=Sy2fzU9gl) for more details.
 * `use_copy`: if the decoder copy from the table.
 Should not be used for density estimation.
 * `use_src_info`: if feed table embeddings to decoder.
 Should not be used for density estimation.
 * `num_epoch`: convergence end at approximately 60-80.
 Did not use any learning rate warmup, annealing, or early stop (I tend to not use early stop)